Re The $200 Billion Electric School Bus Bust Chris Goodfellow: Are we thinking rationally? The stunning extra cost to property…

 Drawn up without consulting his Cabinet or legal experts, a number of the president’s first executive actions could be headed for failure.

-(Vanity Fair) While President Barack Obama’s administration adopted a meticulous, weeks-long approach to drafting and issuing executive orders—thoroughly vetting any actions with affected agencies, lawmakers, and legal experts—the nascent Trump administration has been churning out initiatives at full tilt and, largely, without proper review.
-“He was determined to show people that he’s getting to work from Day One,” one person familiar with Trump’s strategy told Politico, adding that he was intent on signaling to his supporters—and critics—that Obama’s time in office was unequivocally over.
-But Trump’s aggressive pace in his first days as president could backfire.
+(Vanity Fair) While President Barack Obama’s administration adopted a meticulous, weeks-long approach to drafting and issuing executive orders—thoroughly vetting any actions with affected agencies, lawmakers, and legal experts—the nascent Trump administration has been churning out initiatives at full tilt and, largely, without proper review. … But Trump’s aggressive pace in his first days as president could backfire.
 “If you don’t run these kinds of initiatives through the affected agencies, you’re going to get something wrong,” David Vladeck, a law professor at Georgetown University and a former official at the Federal Trade Commission, told Politico.
 “A government by edict is not a sustainable idea.”

 More from Daily Kos Ex-Breitbart Alt-Nazi promoter Steve Bannon is author of Trump’s executive orders